deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18084/index.md

 > </details>

-> Table 2 compares the performance of three different methods (SemCity, OccSora, and DynamicCity) on 4D scene generation using Inception Score, Fréchet Inception Distance, Kernel Inception Distance, Precision, and Recall in both 2D and 3D spaces.
+> Table 2 compares the performance of three different methods (SemCity, OccSora, and DynamicCity) on 4D scene generation using various metrics in both 2D and 3D spaces.

 {{< table-caption >}}